May 5, 2023

 Dealerships often send cars to auction that don’t fit their needs on the lot.
 That can include special use or modified vehicles, oddball colours or trims that aren’t likely to sell quickly, or vehicles that are in rough condition.
 Dealerships might make a little money off auctioning cars, but it’s risky and they need to consider potential losses too.
 Sometimes trade appraisals seem low, but it’s because the dealership is accounting for risk.

 If you want to trade in a vehicle that is in poor condition and has high mileage, you might make more money by privately selling it yourself.
 Although, it’s important to note that privately sold vehicles can take a lot of effort and time to find a potential buyer.
 Trading in a vehicle is straightforward and handled completely by the dealership.
-There’s also car sales tax benefits when you trade in your vehicle.

 You might run into a dealership that promises to pay off all negative equity on your old vehicle.
 It’s best to be wary of promises that sound too good to be true.
 The hard truth is your vehicle value and the loan amount are completely independent.
 If there is negative equity to be accounted for it will end up on your new loan, increasing the payments.